 David Kezerashvili: 20th Anniversary of the Rose Revolution in Georgia

-23.11.2023 - Category: Politics
+23.11.2023 - Category: External media

 23 November 2023: It was 20 years ago today that a peaceful coup in the Georgian Parliament was heard around the world.
 Following years of disputed parliamentary elections, the revolution successfully ousted the sitting president and brought an end to autocratic post-Soviet rule in the country.